Printers and Peripherals Easy Fixes

 Here is his computer an Acer from 2011 with Windows 7:

 I had a lot of spare computer parts, and I gave most of the essentials to him.
 It took me approx. 12 hours to complete the project.
 I wish that I took photos, because it took some mad skills to take apart three computers, and fit them into one, newer, computer.
 The process after Hardware Installation was easy.
 After the Hardware was working enough, I put in the Windows XP.
 Then He needed a Network Card.
-There was one around, but it wasn’t working with the newer system.
+There was one around, but it wasn’t working with a more up to date system.
 We then downloaded some Drivers for the new and old hardware.
 Voila!!!
 It worked!
-Some help from his neighbor got things going as well… Thanks Friends!!!
+Some help from his neighbor got things going as well… Thanks, Friends!!!
 It was good to get my hands dirty in hardware again!!!